grzegorz-bielski/support-bot/README.md

 CM --> |response| Slack
 ```

-The above diagram show the ideal hybrid search scenario which was aspiration of this system.
+The above diagram shows the ideal hybrid search scenario.
 **At the moment only the `dense vectors way` is implemented.** This already can be sufficient enough for many workloads.
 The `sparse vectors way` remains to be unimplemented due to ClickHouse's limitations, see the paragraph below for more.